Introducing Kharkhorin (Karakorum)

 In the mid-13th century, Karakorum was a happening place.
 Chinggis Khaan established a supply base here and his son Ögedei ordered the construction of a proper capital, a decree that attracted traders, dignitaries and skilled workers from across Asia and even Europe.

-Whatever was left of Karakorum was used to help build Erdene Zuu Khiid in the 16th century, which itself was badly damaged during the Stalinist purges.
+Whatever was left of Karakorum was used to help build, in the 16th century, the enormous monastery, Erdene Zuu Khiid, which itself was badly damaged during the Stalinist purges.